How much attention do we give to Slippery Stairs and ramps?

 Our experience operating in more than 20 countries makes us know a bit about slippery floors.
 Over the years, we have helped customers from the residential, commercial, and industrial markets find a solution to their Slippery Stairs and ramps, and we would love to help you, too.

-The first step to a foolproof evaluation process of slippery floors is to understand what the purpose of the area is.
-We know that the function of stairs is to get from one place to another but what we mean is, is the staircase in question used for a residential, commercial, or industrial application?
-For example, on a staircase in a residential environment, the probability of people walking on the stairs while barefoot is high.
+The first step to a foolproof evaluation of slippery floors is to understand the purpose of the area.
+We know that the function of stairs is to get from one place to another.
+But what we mean is, is the staircase used for a residential, commercial, or industrial application?
+For example, on a staircase in a residential environment, the probability of people walking on the stairs barefoot is high.
 Your solution would be to choose a product that is suited to barefoot children.
-This product should have a skin safe traction bead so that if a fall occurs, serious injury can happen.
+This product should have a skin-safe traction bead so that if a fall occurs, serious injury can happen.

-In the commercial and industrial environments, factors like high traffic and hours of use are critical in deciding on a Non-Slip product for slippery stairs.
-In some cases, the product that is applied works well initially but does not work for an extended period because it isn’t robust enough to handle loads of traffic or equipment, or tools get dragged over it.
-Unfortunately, due to factors like budget, regular maintenance, or even the ability to close the area, the stairs are left with a product that has failed, and no one knows about it until someone gets injured.
+In commercial and industrial environments, factors like high traffic and hours of use are critical in deciding on a Non-Slip product for slippery stairs.
+In some cases, the product that is applied works well initially.
+Perhaps it isn’t robust enough to handle loads of traffic or equipment, or tools get dragged over it.
+Unfortunately, the stairs are left with a failed product due to factors like budget, regular maintenance, or even the ability to close the area.
+No one knows about it until someone gets injured.